richardvogg/Data-Simulation/Explain decision boundaries/README.md

 Each algorithm depends on parameters.
 If we play around with those, we can create better areas.
 This can also be used to explain the concept of over- and underfitting.

+This example shows how the boundary changes when using different k for the k-Nearest Neighbor algorithm.

 ![](../img/kNN_parameters.png)